- SAP’s support has been eviscerated in an attempt to maximize its margin.

-This travesty is not found in some small, inexpensive software vendor.
+This travesty is not found in some small, inexpensive software vendors.
 It exists in some of the largest and most affluent software companies in the world.
 HP, IBM, SAP, and Microsoft have all spoken on this topic through their actions.

 SAP Support: Better in Content Knowledge than (English) Literacy?

 Of course, I also can write that specific functionality does not work at all or as intended.
 SAP support hides this from customers as long as possible and will not own up to it.
-They might say, it is not working in “your system.”
+They might say it is not working in “your system.”
 But they know full well that the functionality is completely broken.
-One of the best quotes I heard from SAP is from a comment on this article where SAP blamed the cloud.
-I recall one go around with SAP where they had pulled in people from consulting to look at the issue.
-They just said it seemed to be set up as it should be but they could not explain why it was not working.
+One of the best quotes I heard from SAP is a comment on this article where SAP blamed the cloud.
+I recall one go around with SAP, where they had pulled in people from consulting to look at the issue.
+They just said it seemed to be set up as it should be, but they could not explain why it was not working.

-In OSS or SCN if the functionality does not work, it is papered over, or the thread of discussion stops.
-As was explained by the editors at SAP Press when I wrote a book for them, my job in providing information in the book was to “make SAP look good.”
-Not to write what is true mind you, write what made SAP look good.
+In OSS or SCN, if the functionality does not work, it is papered over, or the thread of discussion stops.
+As was explained by the editors at SAP Press, when I wrote a book for them, my job in providing information in the book was to “make SAP look good.”
+Not to write what is true, mind you, write what made SAP look good.
 If something does not work, then you don’t bring it up in the book.
-That way SAP “looks good” but users then stumble over it later.
+That way, SAP “looks good,” but users then stumble over it later.

 This brings up the topic of the unqualified personnel in SAP support.
 Often, I open tickets because the customer wants me to.
 That is, I usually don’t expect support to provide any resolution.
 What tickets often do is burn my time while we go back and forth on opening ports so they can test the system.
-SAP consumes a lot of their customers time because their support investment is inadequate.
+SAP consumes a lot of its customers’ time because their support investment is inadequate.

-A recent Nucleus Research report titled “6 out of 10 SAP Customers Wouldn’t Buy Again,” a quotation gave SAP a grade of B in their support.
+A recent Nucleus Research report titled “6 out of 10 SAP Customers Wouldn’t Buy Again” a quotation gave SAP a grade of B in their support.
 And that SAP partner received a D, with the comment: